alokajay/Movie_Library_WebApp/README.md

 1. *User Authentication*: Users can sign up and log in.
 2. *Movie Search*: Users can search for movies using the OMDB API.
-3. *Movie Lists*: Users can create and manage movie lists (public or private).

 ## Tech Stack